Verify 2FA Documentation

 About TypingDNA

-Our Verify 2FA and Authentication API solutions commonly replace traditional second factor authentication flows, enabling users to confirm their identity by typing -- without the additional UX friction introduced by more traditional methods.
+Our Verify 2FA and Authentication API solutions commonly replace traditional second factor authentication flows, enabling users to confirm their identity by typing, without the additional UX friction introduced by more traditional methods (such as phone-based methods).

 About Verify 2FA

-Verify is a complete 2FA service designed to reduce reliance on traditional SMS and Email 2FA methods in the user authentication process.
-A Verify 2FA integration allows you to offer typing verification as a second factor in flows where traditional 2FA methods would otherwise have been required.
+Verify 2FA is designed to reduce reliance on phone-based 2FA/MFA methods in the user authentication process.
+A Verify 2FA integration allows you to offer typing verification as a second factor in flows where traditional phone-based methods would otherwise have been required.

 Try a demo